5 years ago marketers like you were probably still trying to make sense out of social media.

-I hope that you’re already marketing on social media.
-Because 9 out 10 companies in the US are active on social media.
+I hope that you’re already marketing on social media and finding a way to interact with your customers on each major social media site.
+If not, you’re missing out on a crucial trend: 9 out 10 companies in the US are active on social media.

 According to Social Media Examiner’s 2015 industry report, more than half of the companies surveyed said that social media is helping them to lift their brand’s presence and boost their sales.

 So, what can you expect ahead in 2016?
 Will you see the rise of new social media platforms?
+What will be the biggest social media site by the end of the decade?
 Can marketers expect more advertising opportunities from niche social networks?